-This teriyaki Paleo grilled chicken skewers recipe is just what you’ve been looking for to make for your next outdoor BBQ.
-We have the perfect summertime recipe for you today, Paleo grilled chicken!
+This grilled Paleo teriyaki chicken skewers recipe is just what you’ve been looking for to make for your next outdoor BBQ.
+We have the perfect summertime recipe for you today, grilled Paleo teriyaki chicken!
 Great news, it is SUMMER!

 If you haven’t already, you are going to want to push off the dust from your BBQ grill for this one!
 This is a great recipe to impress family and friends with.
 It is super easy to make and is prepped ahead of time, which will save you time and stress at dinner time.